moorhen-coot/Moorhen/README.md

 * glm 0.9.9.8
 * RDKit 2023_09_1

+Moorhen is available to use at [https://moorhen.org](https://moorhen.org).

+Further information can be found in our [wiki pages](https://moorhen-coot.github.io/wiki/) and our [dev. docs](https://moorhen-coot.github.io/Moorhen/).

 ## **Binaries**

 Binaries are available on the releases page.
 Please read the instructions there before using.

-Moorhen is available to use at [https://moorhen.org](https://moorhen.org) .

 ## **Compilation instructions**